In lean we talk about 3 different types of Value

 2. Unnecessary Non Value Added Activities

 These are the things / processes your business needs to RUTHLESSLY REMOVE.
-The more time you are spending on these activities will lead to less time focussing on what you do need to be working on, the Value Added.
+The more time you are spending on these activities will lead to less time focusing on what you do need to be working on, the Value Added.
 Again, this may sound simple, however in reality it rarely is and in fact, not only is it not simple, this can be very well hidden and very difficult to eradicate.
 It takes constant and consistent efforts to understand and develop solutions to eradicate.
 The standard method of tackling these is to focus on removing the 8 Wastes & conduct Problem Solving.
 And they are the absolute correct things to focus on, however, like anything, it’s not just about the what, you need to pay special attention on the how and the why!

 Enter The Human Element & Respect for people